b08x/Notebook/AI/Prompt Engineering/interference & hallucinations.md

 Integrate Commands Seamlessly:
 - The default commands are introduced abruptly.
 Consider integrating them more seamlessly into the narrative or providing a brief explanation of their purpose to enhance user understanding.

+The imperative mood is a grammatical mood that forms a command or request.

 ```